 How much and for what (lead or purchase) the affiliate gets paid depends on the affiliate program terms.

 Affiliates can also promote affiliate companies by publishing things like banner ads and text links.
-Whenever a lead is generated, the publisher gets paid a commission, which is often a percentage of the amount sold.
+Whenever a lead is generated, the publisher gets paid a commission.
+This is often a percentage of the amount sold.
 It can also be another amount agreed upon by the advertiser and publisher.

 Who Are The Companies?